dartavion/bah-components/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## changing output path (so you could use this for multiple branded sites)

+ng build -prod --output-path=production